jmeowmeow/PixieReport/express-progress/tasks.md

 * As well as /png, have /randompng for a slide show of includable images.
 Alt text to HTTP headers?
 * As well as /png, have /gif for gif89a animated pics or slideshow stacks of multiple locs.
 * Multiple "location" query params to make your own matrix (or gif).
 Redirect to a canonical version for URL based caching if you like.

+Mon 22 Jul 2024 05:06:14 PM PDT

+* Working on sorted grid of stations by lat/log for "nearest stations to this one".

 ## Next Step Directions